Home → FAQs

 Data from the survey is compiled and used to identify a prevailing wage for occupations in your industry.
 Any employer looking to hire foreign labor for those same occupations must pay the prevailing wage or better for that labor.
 This ensures that jobs, as much as possible, remain open to U.S. workers.
 Under the Foreign Labor Certification Program (H-2A Program), the employer must offer, recruit at, and pay a wage that is the highest of the Adverse Effect Wage Rate (AEWR) in effect at the time the job order is placed, the prevailing hourly or piece rate, the agreed-upon collective bargaining rate (CBA), or the Federal or State minimum wage.

-- What is done with the information collected from the OES survey?
+- What is done with the information collected from the OEWS survey?

 Data from the survey is compiled and used to identify emerging and declining occupations and their corresponding average wages.
-The Occupational Employment & Wage Estimates for Maine and Maine counties are published annually on our Occupational Employment Statistics (OES) web page.
+The Occupational Employment & Wage Estimates for Maine and Maine counties are published annually on our Occupational Employment and Wage Statistics (OEWS) web page.

 - What wages do other companies pay their employees?